MohamedZakkaria2004/CodeAlpha_IrisDataClassification/README.md

 Here, I loaded the data using Pandas and printed the first few rows to see what the data looks like.

 🧹 [Step 2: Data Preprocessing]
-"I cleaned the data by removing the 'Id' column, since it doesn’t help with prediction.
-Then, I used Label Encoding to convert the species names into numbers so the model can understand them."
+I cleaned the data by removing the 'Id' column, since it doesn’t help with prediction.
+Then, I used Label Encoding to convert the species names into numbers so the model can understand them.

 from sklearn.preprocessing import LabelEncoder df = df.drop("Id", axis=1)